 The R/V Questuary has an assortment of science equipment available for use by research scientists.
-Please contact the Marine Superintendent prior to your cruise if you request any of this equipment.
+Please contact us prior to your cruise to arrange for use of equipment.

 SeaBird Electronics SBE32 Carousel Water Sampler and SBE19+ Conductivity, Temperature, Depth Profiler (CTD)